-Everything you need to know about the Disneyland food and wine festival menus for this year’s festival!
+Everything you need to know about the 2023 Disneyland food and wine festival menus at the Disneyland resort!
 Full reviews, the best things to eat, and the best things to use your Sip & Savor pass on are all included in this post!

 Disneyland Food & Wine Festival Food Guide

-This year I took my three siblings along with me for opening day and we had a blast trying everything on the Disneyland food festival menus!
-Having all four of us trying things out will hopefully mean these reviews are sound and well-rounded, not just my picky no-onion eating opinions!
+This year I took my sister along with me and we had a blast trying everything on the Disneyland food festival menus!
+Having both of us trying things out will hopefully mean these reviews are sound and well-rounded, not just my picky no-onion eating opinions!

 Along with the menu for this year, I’ve also included a photo of the food and our reviews from this year.
 There were a couple of items that were returning from previous festivals but instead of just assuming they were the same as years in the past, we tried them all again and I’ve updated my reviews on many of them!